ARC Respiratory Care Program

-Note: We will not answer any questions or inquires regarding applicant status.
-We will send an e-mail via the Los Rios Google Gmail apps to applicants who are admitted, pleaced on the alternate list, and those who were not selected to the RC program based on the lottery system.
+We will not answer any questions or inquires regarding applicant status.
+We will send an email via the Los Rios Google Gmail apps to applicants who are admitted, placed on the alternate list, and those who were not selected to the RC program based on the lottery system.

 Respiratory Care General Information

 The Respiratory Care Program is designed to prepare California licensed respiratory care practitioner at the registered respiratory

 therapist level.
 It focuses on diagnostic procedures, treatment, and management of patients with conditions affecting the

 cardiopulmonary system.
 The respiratory care practitioner works closely with the physician in assessing the patient and planning

 the proper respiratory care protocol.

 The Respiratory Care curriculum is a two-year program designed to prepare the student for employment and to participate as a